digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-overview.rst

 Extend the Application
 ======================

 Alice can accept a transfer offer from the provider.
-However, it's possible that Alice, or any other user, may want to reject a transfer offer.
-For example, the provider may offer an incorrect amount, or the user may decide to reject the transfer for another reason.
-The remainder of this guide demonstrates how to extend the single-domain Daml application using an example scenario.
+However, Alice, or any other user, may want to reject a transfer offer.
+For example, the provider may offer an incorrect amount, or the user may reject the transfer for another reason.
+The remainder of this guide demonstrates how to extend the single-domain Daml application to reject a transfer offer and record the reason for the rejection.

 Plan the Extension
 ------------------

 It's critical to break updates into manageable parts.
 Extend the business operation in three steps to include a choice that rejects transfer offers:

 1. Update the model
    Create a new `template <https://docs.daml.com/daml/stdlib/Prelude.html#type-da-internal-template-functions-template-31804>`_ and `choice <https://docs.daml.com/daml/stdlib/Prelude.html#type-da-internal-template-functions-choice-82157>`_ in the Daml model to allow users to reject a transfer offer with a reason.
 The choice represents a new action that may be taken against a given contract.